copperdogma/next-authjs-psql-base-template/SETUP.md

 This template is designed for AI agents to quickly set up a Next.js application with NextAuth.js authentication and PostgreSQL database.

+It should take an AI agent about 5 minutes to fully set up, not including the time it will take you to create a Google OAuth client ID and secret on their website.

 ## Prerequisites

 - PostgreSQL server running and accessible